The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 If you have used the same registrant email address before with another domain name,

-you may not need to verify the address again.
+you might not need to verify the address again.
 You can check your verification

 status directly on the registration resource, which shows